waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `list_reachable_unseen_tiles`: Lists all reachable unseen tiles from the player's position.
 - `plan_path_to_target`: Generates a path to a target coordinate.
 NOTE: This tool only PLANS the path.
 You must set `buttons_to_press` to `['path']` to execute it.
 - `pokemon_nicknamer`: Automates nicknaming Pokémon.
+- `party_leader_switcher`: Automates the process of making a specific Pokémon the party leader.

 ### Tool Development Ideas
 - **`party_strategist_agent`**: Takes current party, goal (e.g., 'travel across water'), and PC box contents to recommend an optimal team.